Fast degree-preserving rewiring of complex networks: Proposed Method: Fast Rewiring Algorithm

-Our new algorithm, which we call \textit{fast total link rewiring} (or \textit{FTL} rewiring), has two main steps, and one additional step present \textit{only in the case of disassortative rewiring}.
+Our new algorithm, which we call \textit{fast total link rewiring} (or \textit{FTL} rewiring), has two main steps.
 First, we increase (decrease) the assortativity to a very high (low) value by rewiring all edges at once.
 We refer to this step as \textit{total rewiring}.~From this extreme value, we rewire $m$ edges at once as described in Section~\ref{sec:naiverewiring} to reach the target value.

 To increase the assortativity of a graph, we begin with a total rewiring.
-In this total rewiring step, all edges are removed, and the nodes are ranked by their original degree (in this ranking, each node appears only once).~The highest degree node (with say degree $k$) is connected to the next $k$ highest degree nodes in the graph.~We then perform the same procedure for the second-highest degree node in the graph, and continue like so, ensuring that we are at no point exceeding the degree of any node.
-Figure \ref{fig:OurStepOne} shows a diagram of this process.
-The resulting graph is then of relatively high assortativity, perhaps even the largest assortativity possible for the given degree sequence, although we have not yet proven this.
-Figure~\ref{fig:ourAlgorithm}~(a) shows how edges are rewired in this step of the algorithm.
+In this total rewiring step, we remove all edges, and the nodes in the network are ranked by their original degree.~We connect the highest degree node (with say degree $k$) to the next $k$ highest ranking nodes in the graph by degree.~We perform the same procedure for the second-highest degree node in the graph, and continue like so, ensuring that we are at no point exceeding the degree of any node.
+In Figure~\ref{fig:OurStepOne}, we show a diagram of this process.
+This step of the algorithm is in fact the Havel-Hakimi algorithm~\cite{hakimi1962realizability, havel1955remark}, which has been proven to create the graph of highest possible assortativity.
+In the disassortative case, we reverse this process.
+After ranking the nodes by degree, we connect the lowest degree node (with degree $k$), with the $k$ highest ranking nodes in the graph.